ajcousins/meals-manager/README.md

 ### Brief

 This app was created as a way to exercise what I had learned about Node, Express, MongoDB/ Mongoose and the back-end in general.
-I also used it as my submission for the Odin Project Inventory Application project (https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs/lessons/inventory-application).
+I also used it as my submission for The Odin Project Inventory Application project (https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs/lessons/inventory-application).

 Whilst this project does not follow the original brief (Odin Project wanted an Inventory management app for an imaginary store), I wanted to create something that could be useful to me as an everyday tool, but was the same in spirit to the original brief, which was to create a basic CRUD application for items grouped into categories.